normand1/SpriteKit-InventorySystem/README.md

 InventoryItem conforms to NSCoding.
 Cache it any way you'd like and initialize the inventoryStorage or equippeditems arrays prior to showing the inventory.

 ### Easy Customization
-Adjust the number of rows or columns in either the inventory or the Equipment Slots easily by adjusting these static vars
+Adjust the number of rows or columns in either the inventory or the Equipment Slots easily by adjusting these static constants

 ```
 class InventoryConfig {